jronallo/jronallo.github.com/source/_posts/2013-02-09-using-the-webvtt-ruby-gem-to-display-subtitles-on-the-page.markdown

 });
 ```

 The JavaScript listens for the click event on any of the links with the transcript_jump class.
 Because we're using [HTML5 video](/blog/categories/video), it is easy to change the current time and then, if the video isn't already playing, start the video playing.
-The `currentTime` property for the video is changed to the contents of the `data-video-jump-time` attribute converted to an integer.
+The `currentTime` property for the video is set to the contents of the `data-video-jump-time` attribute converted to an integer.
 Then the video is played.

 Below is an example of what it looks like.
 The video starts to play, and then the user scrolls down the page to the transcript.
-The transcript is expended and the user clicks on the cue at the 39 second point.
-The page scrolls the video back into view and the video starts playing from the 39 second mark.
+The transcript is expanded and the user clicks on the cue at the 39 second point.
+Other JavaScript scrolls the video back into view and the video starts playing from the 39 second mark.

 <video controls muted>
   <source src="/video/webvtt_transcript.mp4" type="video/mp4">
   <source src="/video/webvtt_transcript.webm" type="video/ogg">
 </video>

-While this works, eventually it'd be nice to augment or replace this with the use of [Media Fragments](http://www.w3.org/TR/media-frags/).
+While this works, eventually it'd be nice to augment or replace this with the use of [Media Fragments](http://www.w3.org/TR/media-frags/) for uses like bookmarking and annotations.

 ## Conclusion

-I hope you begin to see some of the possibilities for how you can use the transcript for more than just displaying it on top of the video.
-Once you have WebVTT files for your
+I hope you begin to see some of the possibilities for how you can use the contents of your WebVTT transcripts for more than just displaying it on top of the video.
+Once you have WebVTT files for your video there is more you can do with it.
+Let me know in the comments other ideas or how you're currently using your transcripts.